Updated on November 3, 2022

 Types of Crizal Lenses

-Depending on consumer needs and desired protection, there are several types of Crizal lenses.
+Depending on consumer needs and desired protection, several types of Crizal lenses exist.
 They range from enhanced, best-in-class protection to standard anti-glare reduction.

 Types of Crizal lenses include:

 • Crizal Sapphire.
-Provides enhanced glare and UV protection but not blue light protection
+It provides enhanced glare and UV protection but not blue light protection

 • Crizal Prevencia.
 Selectively filters blue-violet light from computers, tablets, and smartphones